-In the US, you can go to the online portal of FAA to register your drone.
+In the US, you can go to the online portal of the FAA to register your drone.
 The website https://faadronezone.faa.gov/ can allow you to register most drones.
 Remember that a paper application is necessary for any drone above 55 lbs.
-To register your drone, you must pay a 5 dollar fee and enter in your details.
+To register your drone, you must pay a 5 dollar fee and enter your details.
 You are then licensed for three years and are assigned an identification number.
 The identification number must appear on the exterior of your drone at all times.
 In the UK, you must sit an online test and pay a 9 Pound fee.

 How are drones controlled?